Patryk Walicki

-Patryk Walicki (born 29 May 2003) is a professional footballer who plays as a midfielder for Belgian Division 1 club Royal Knokke.
+Patryk Walicki (born 29 May 2003) is a professional footballer who plays as a midfielder for I liga club Unia Skierniewice.
 Born in Belgium, he has represented Poland internationally at youth level.

 Club career

 On 13 February 2022, Walicki made his debut for Beerschot in a 2–1 Belgian Pro League win against KV Kortrijk.

 On 21 May 2024, after spending the season with Francs Borains on loan from Gent, it was announced Walicki would be joining the Les Verts permanently on a two-year contract, with an extension option, in July that year.

 On 3 February 2025, Walicki joined Tournai on loan for the rest of the season.
+On 6 September 2025, he moved on loan to Royal Knokke.

-On 6 September 2025, Walicki signed a one-year deal with Royal Knokke.
+On 11 July 2026, Walicki signed a one-year deal with Polish second-tier club Unia Skierniewice, with an option for another year.

 Style of play

 Walicki mainly operates as a midfielder and has received comparisons to Poland international Piotr Zieliński.

 Personal life

 Walicki's parents are Polish and emigrated to Belgium in their teens.
 He grew up in Brussels and has an older brother.